 Needless to say, the course paid itself back right there and then.

-4 Points to remember when choosing a course on Udemy
+What to keep in mind when choosing a Udemy course

 If you’re looking to start learning coding to become a freelancer, Udemy is a great place to start.

 Once you feel confident enough, you can easily start looking for your first freelance jobs and make some money on the side while you’re still learning.

 However, to make the most out of each course, there are a few points to keep in mind:

 - Understand what you’re learning first.
 Make sure you know the key concepts of programming before you start a coding course.